What is DeFi?

 How does DeFi work?

 If you want to take out a loan you normally go to a financial institution.
-If you want to do it through DeFi you go to an exchange platform where supply and demand also come together.
+If you do it through DeFi want to do, you go to an exchange platform where supply and demand also come together.
 For example, there are people on a DeFi platform who are quite willing to lend you money, provided they get it back and benefit themselves.
 They won't ask you for your BKR registration, but almost always for collateral.
 If you don't pay back, your collateral is forfeited.

 They work on these platforms with smart contracts.
 These are contracts that lay out terms that you have to agree to if you want to enter into it.
 So how does a smart contract work?